 - Yu-Gi-Oh! combines this one with "I Know You're in There Somewhere" Fight.
 Yugi tries to get through to a possessed Jounouchi by giving him Yugi's Millennium Puzzle, and Marik immediately commands him to throw it into the sea to keep it away from Yugi.
-Jounouchi promptly flashes back to the beginning of his friendship with Yugi, when Yugi defended him from a bully even after Jounouchi stole a piece of the Puzzle and dropped it in a pool.
+Jounouchi promptly flashes back to the beginning of his friendship with Yugi, when Yugi defended him from a bully even after Jounouchi stole a piece of the Puzzle and threw it in a pool.
 Even the possession can't get Jounouchi to do that again.

 - In the Batman Confidential storyline "The First League", various events trigger Bruce Wayne having flashbacks to a meeting with a Chinese superhero group when he was travelling the world before taking the Batman identity.
 His first encounter with the Justice League of America leads to a Let's You and Him Fight situation that exactly parallels a training exercise with the Chinese team.